Blinines/cam_l95_intro_natural_language_syntax_parsing/README.md

 For the Berkeley Neural Parser a conversion was necessary to convert trees to grammar relations.
 We used the Stanford conversion script.
 - https://github.com/dmcc/PyStanfordDependencies

+To evaluate the accuracies of the different parsers, we used gold standards using Stanford Dependencies and CoNLL-X format.

 Installation
 ----------------------
 All code was executed using Python 3 and a virtual environment.